 Help with money, housing and jobs during coronavirus

-We appreciate that the coronavirus outbreak is a challenging time for everyone.
-We know that it’s having a significant impact on people financially and is affecting many individuals, businesses and the local and national economy.
+We appreciate that this is a challenging time for everyone.
+We know that it's having a significant impact on people financially and is affecting many individuals, businesses and the local and national economy.

 We're here to support our residents and businesses as much as we can, and we encourage you to contact us if you're struggling to pay your bills.